grdguez/shanalikhan.github.io/_posts/2015-12-15-Visual-Studio-Code-Sync-Settings.md

 ## Key Features

-* Use your github account token and Gist.
+* Use your GitHub account token and Gist.
-* Can create Anonymous Gist without asking your Github account token.
 * Easy to Upload and Download on one click.
 * Show a summary page at the end with details about config and extensions effected.
 * Auto Download Latest Settings on Startup.
 * Auto upload Settings on file change.
 * Share the Gist with other users and let them download your settings.
+* Supports GitHub Enterprise

 ## It Syncs